YashPh/GISMapsIndia/README.md

 + **Data Science:** GeoPandas in Python

 ## License
 Distributed under the MIT License.
-See LICENSE.txt for more information.
+Check the [LICENSE](https://github.com/YashPh/GISMapsIndia/blob/main/LICENSE) for more information.
 You are free to use, modify and distribute the data, provided you include the original copyright and license notice.

 ## Disclaimer
 This dataset is provided for informational, cartographic and academic purposes.
 While significant effort has been made to ensure its accuracy, the data is provided "as is" without any warranty, express or implied.
 The maintainers of this repository do not guarantee the completeness or correctness of the data and are not liable for any damages or loss resulting from its use.
 Users are solely responsible for ensuring that their use of this data complies with all relevant laws and regulations.